yzr95924/storage_paper_list/README.md

 ### Summary
 1. *99 Deduplication Problems*----HotStorage'16
-2. *A Comprehensive Study of the Past, Present, and Future od Data Deduplication*----Proceedings of the IEEE'16
+2. *A Comprehensive Study of the Past, Present, and Future on Data Deduplication*----Proceedings of the IEEE'16
 3. *A Survey of Secure Data Deduplication Schemes for Cloud Storage Systems*----ACM Computing Surveys'17
 4. *A Survey of Classification of Storage Deduplication Systems*----ACM Computing Surveys'14